MrFrankel/ngx-popper/README.md

   $ npm install ngx-popper --save
   ```

-2. You could either add into your module `imports` the `NgxPopperModule` in order to add all of the pipes, Or add a specific module such as `NgArrayPipesModule`, `NgObjectPipesModule`, `NgStringPipesModule`, `NgMathPipesModule` or `NgBooleanPipesModule`.
+2. You simply add into your module `NgxPopperModule`.

   ```typescript
   import {NgxPopperModule} from 'ngx-popper';